South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 South Alabama vs. Georgia Southern College Football Odds, Plays and Insights

-The South Alabama Jaguars (3-2, 0-0 Sun Belt) are 3-point favorites when they host the Georgia Southern Eagles (2-4, 0-0 Sun Belt) in conference action on Thursday, October 14, 2021 at Hancock Whitney Stadium.
-The game has a point total set at 50.
+The South Alabama Jaguars (3-2, 0-0 Sun Belt) host the Georgia Southern Eagles (2-4, 0-0 Sun Belt) on Thursday, October 14, 2021 in matchup between Sun Belt opponents at Hancock Whitney Stadium.
+Georgia Southern is a 3-point underdog.
+This matchup has an over/under of 50.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.